PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 9. For what in your life do you feel most grateful?

-10. If you could change anything about the way you were raised, what would it be?

 11. Take four minutes and tell your partner your life story in as much detail as possible.

-12. If you could wake up tomorrow having gained any one quality or ability, what would it be?

 13. If a crystal ball could tell you the truth about yourself, your life, the future or anything else, what would you want to know?